Wolfsurge/radeon-src/README.md

 # Radeon Client SRC
 The absolute *worst* client to ever exist.
 Skids from many clients.
+Also, "devs" are so retarded that they didn't know to push the fucking src folder in the "open source edition"

 Here's why my name is in some of the code: